Sannys23/Karate-API-Testing-Intro/README.md

 # Karate-API-Testing-Intro

-This is API Testing for Get and Post method
+This is API Testing using Karate for Get and Post method

 Happy Testing :)